XRPLF/xrpl-dev-portal/content/tutorials/interoperability/evm-sidechain-run-a-validator-node.md

 ## Create Your Validator

 Use your node consensus public key (`exrpvalconspub...`) to create a new validator by staking XRP tokens.
-You can find your validator pubkey by running:
+You can find your validator public key by running:

 ```bash
 exrpd tendermint show-validator